-The NC specifically considered the skillsets and contributions of the remaining three long-serving Directors (being Mr Peter Seah, Mr Ho Tian Yee and Mr Piyush Gupta).
+The NC specifically considered the skillsets and contributions of the three long-serving Directors (being Mr Peter Seah, Mr Ho Tian Yee and Mr Piyush Gupta).
 The NC deliberated and agreed that it is in DBS' interests for these Directors to continue serving on the Board of DBS for the following reasons:

-- i) it is important for Mr Peter Seah to continue serving as the Board Chairman to provide leadership and continuity.
-Mr Seah is a veteran former banker with wide industry experience, and he has been instrumental in the growth and transformation of DBS over the past 11 years.
-From a strategic perspective, the next few years continue to be critical as DBS continues to execute on its digital transformation and growth strategies (especially with the prevailing macroeconomic and geo-political headwinds and challenging outlook for 2021 due to the Covid-19 pandemic) and enhance its franchise in the Greater Bay Area, China, India, Indonesia and Vietnam; - ii) it is in DBS' interests for Mr Ho Tian Yee to continue serving on the Board for another year as he is currently one of only two Directors with both banking experience as well as expertise in market risk and trading.
-The other Director, Mr Anthony Lim, who also has market risk and trading experience, joined the Board on 1 April 2020 and will need more time to familiarize himself with DBS' business; and iii) as CEO, Mr Piyush Gupta should remain as a Director to provide the Board with insights into the business.
+- i) it is important that Mr Peter Seah remains as the Board Chairman to provide leadership and continuity.
+Mr Seah is a veteran former banker with wide industry experience, and he has been instrumental in the growth and transformation of DBS over the past 12 years.
+From a strategic perspective, the next few years are critical as DBS continues to execute on its digital transformation and growth strategies (especially with the prevailing macroeconomic and geo-political headwinds as well as challenges due to the Covid-19 pandemic) and enhance its franchise in the Greater Bay Area, China, India, Indonesia and Vietnam: - ii) it is in the interests of DBS for Mr Ho Tian Yee to continue serving on the Board for another year.
+Mr Ho is a seasoned banker with market risk/trading expertise gained from over 30 years of experience in managing and investing in global financial markets.
+Having served on the Board Risk Management Committee since he was appointed as a Director in April 2011, he has an in-depth understanding of DBS' risk environment and provides valuable insights and perspectives to help DBS navigate the complex and challenging risk landscape; and - iii) as CEO, Mr Piyush Gupta should remain as a Director to provide the Board with insights into the business.